J-1 Visa Waiver: Top Questions Answered for You | VisaNation

 The categories include research scholars, professors, short-term scholars, students, and specialists.
 Be sure to speak with your immigration attorney and your program sponsor to learn what the requirements are for each category.

-What is the health insurance requirement?
+What is the health insurance requirement for the J-1 visa?

 All exchange visitors and/or accompanying dependents need to have health insurance coverage.
 If your program provides health coverage, you can then file a waiver for the mandatory insurance requirement.